-- Before moving the shift lever out of PARK, you must start the engine, and also press the brake pedal.
+- Before moving the shift lever out of PARK, you must turn the ignition switch from the LOCK/OFF position to the ON/RUN position, and also press the brake pedal.
 Otherwise, damage to the shift lever could result. - DO NOT race the engine when shifting from PARK or NEUTRAL into another gear range, as this can damage the drivetrain.

-The following indicators should be used to ensure that you have engaged the shift lever into the PARK position:
+The following indicators should be used to ensure that you have engaged the transmission into the PARK position:

-When shifting into PARK, firmly move the shift lever all the way forward and to the left until it stops and is fully seated.
+• When shifting into PARK, firmly move the shift lever all the way forward and to the left until it stops and is fully seated.

-- Look at the shift lever position display and verify that it indicates the PARK position. - With brake pedal released, verify that the shift lever will not move out of PARK.
+- Look at the transmission gear position display and verify that it indicates the PARK position. - With brake pedal released, verify that the shift lever will not move out of PARK.